 The hot water flowing through the tubes is sprinkled out through the nozzles inside the cooling tower.
 The air from the surroundings will interact with the sprinkled hot water.
 Heat exchange takes place between the atmospheric air and hot water.
 The hot water will slowly lose its temperature, the air becomes lighter (loses its density) and moves upwards.
 As the hot water loses its temperature, the water becomes colder and these cold water droplets are collected in a basin provided at the bottom.
 The lighter water droplets will try to escape out moving upwards which is prevented by an eliminator provided at the top.
 Some water droplets escape out to the atmosphere as vapor.
 The figure which depicts the natural circulation of air is shown below.

 Based on Forced and induced draught fan

 The difference is the placement of the fan in order to meet the requirement of atmospheric air suction.

 In Forced draught fan, the fan is placed outside the tower and at the bottom such that atmospheric air is circulated from the bottom to the top.
-The Forced draught fan is shown in the figure below.
+The diagram of this fan is given below.

 In Induced draught fan, the fan is placed at the top and above the eliminator such that atmospheric air is circulated from the bottom to the top.
-The Induced draught fan is shown in the figure below.
+The image of induced draught is displayed below.